vineethsaivs/Bookworm/README.md

 ## Book Reviews Analysis

-The `book_reviews_analysis.py` script takes user input and analyzes book reviews.
+The `book_reviews_analysis.py` script fetches book data from the Google Books API based on user-provided queries.
+It then analyzes the average rating and total rating count for each book and plots these data on a bar chart.
+The top 10 books with the highest average rating and total rating count are displayed.

 ## Genre Trends Analysis

-The `genre_trends_analysis.py` script analyzes genre trends.
-It fetches data from the Google Books API and calculates the average rating for each genre.
+The `genre_trends_analysis.py` script fetches book data from the Google Books API based on user-provided genre queries.
+It then calculates the number of books and average rating for each genre and plots these data on a bar chart.

 ## Author Popularity Analysis

-The `author_popularity_analysis.py` script analyzes the popularity of authors.
+The `author_popularity_analysis.py` script fetches book data from the Google Books API based on user-provided author queries.
+It then calculates the number of books and average rating for each author and plots these data on a bar chart.

 ## Language Analysis

-The `language_analysis.py` script analyzes the usage of different languages in books.
+The `language_analysis.py` script fetches book data from the Google Books API based on user-provided language codes.
+It then calculates the number of books for each language and plots these data on a bar chart.

+## Usage

+To run these scripts, you need Python installed on your machine.
+You can run a script by navigating to the directory containing the script and running the following command in your terminal: